gcapu/cheatsheets-1/cheatsheets/index@2016.md

 ---
-full_title: "Devhints — for web development and more"
+full_title: "Capu — for web development and more"
-description: "TL;DR for developer documentation - a ridiculous collection of cheatsheets"
+description: "TL;DR for devs - a useful collection of cheatsheets"
 layout: home
 type: home
 og_type: website